SINTEF-agentlab/JutulGPT/README.md

 ![GUI example](media/JutulGPT_GUI.png "GUI example")

 The JutulGPT also has an associated GUI called [JutulGPT-GUI](https://github.com/ellingsvee/JutulGPT-GUI).
 For using the GUI, you must disable the CLI-mode.
-To this by setting `cli_mode = False` in `src/jutulgpt/configuration.py`.
+To this by setting `cli = False` in `jutulgpt.toml`.

 Install it by following the instructions in the repository.
 Alternatively do